Amanky24/credit-card-fraud-detection/README.md

-# credit-card-fraud-detection
-A mini-project to practice supervised learning and classification techniques.
 # Credit Card Fraud Detection

 A machine learning mini-project focused on identifying fraudulent credit card transactions using supervised learning techniques.